warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ---

-## Warden Protocol Node
+## Warden Protocol node

-A Warden Protocol Node is a server running the software (binary) of the Warden Protocol.
+A Warden Protocol node is a server running the software (binary) of the Warden Protocol.
 Nodes route requests to [Keychains](#keychain), route responses back to the client, and [validate](#validator) blocks and transactions.

 To run a blockchain node in Warden, build and run the chain binary called `wardend`.
 To interact with a node, use the [Node API](/operate-a-node/node-api-reference).
 You can run either a [full node](#full-node) or a pruned node (if you prune older blocks).